cavebatsofware/SimRate_Sharp/README.md

 # SimRate Sharp

-A modern HUD overlay for monitoring and controlling simulation rate in **Microsoft Flight Simulator 2024**.
+An overlay for monitoring and controlling simulation rate in **Microsoft Flight Simulator 2024**.

 ## Features